vrachieru/f64-consignatie/README.md

 Being a shutterbug myself I like the chance to take advantage of great photography gear deals but have little lime to check websites like this on a daily basis.
 I also like to develop shiny new things.
 Since I use Twitter as a source of information and have little time to check photo gear sellers on a daily basis why not combine both to save time?!

-## Todo

-- [ ] Add error handling
-- [ ] Process product titles to remove useless data
-- [ ] Add auto-follow feature to spread awareness
-- [ ] Drop dependency to cron
-- [ ] Use a real database when things get big
-- [ ] Add functionality to track product status (in stock/out of stock/etc)

 ## Installation

 1. Download the [latest release](https://github.com/vrachieru/f64-consignatie/releases/latest)